jsmith628/wedged/README.md

 ```

-For a generic dimension, for every `galgebra` struct
+For a generic dimension, for every `wedged` struct
 used in the function or trait, the scalar must have the corresponding `Alloc*`
 trait bound for that struct.
-These are all included in `galgebra::base::alloc`,
+These are all included in `wedged::base::alloc`,
 and there is one for each subset of the geometric algebra.

 For example, for a scalar `T` and dimension `N`, using a `VecN` requires `T:AllocBlade<N,U1>` bound, using an `Even` needs a `T:AllocEven<N>` bound, etc.